 This module covers the Victorian period to the contemporary era, using key texts to exemplify how writers respond to the accelerating social, political and cultural changes of their time, by either regenerating established literary modes or pioneering new ones.
 It pays particular attention to how different kinds of fiction, poetry and drama develop from earlier traditions and movements, but also how they break from them.
-It examines how a range of writers engage with the conflicting forces of modernity and postmodernity to challenge previous ways of structuring and making sense of the world.
-Themes will include: industrialisation, urbanisation, technology and media, war, empire, totalitarianism and ecological crisis, but also decolonisation and movements for racial, social and gender equality.
+It examines how a range of writers engage with conflicting forces of modernity postmodernity to challenge previous ways of structuring and making sense of the Themes world. will include: industrialisation, urbanisation, technology and media, war, empire, totalitarianism ecological crisis, decolonisation and movements for racial. social and gender equality.